wordscenes/whisper-ts-cog/readme.md

 You should also double-check the printed module versions to make sure they're what you meant to use.

 You should also check with a more difficult file; we do not include it here for copyright reasons, but internally we test with the first 5 minutes of Shrek in Japanese.
-Send the file to the server with `scp`:
+Send the file to the server with `scp` (taking care not to put it in the `whisper-ts-cog` directory, as that will will include it in the Docker image if you build again):

-    scp -i <your_key_rsa> <your_audio>.mp3 ubuntu@<machine IP>:/home/ubuntu/whisper-ts-cog/<your_audio>.mp3
+    scp -i <your_key_rsa> <your_audio>.mp3 ubuntu@<machine IP>:/home/ubuntu/<your_audio>.mp3

 Transcribing Shrek takes 2m6s, with 36s used for startup.
 Also note that the first word after the long song is given a timespan consisting of the previous 20s.
 TODO: Not sure what to do about that right now.